linzhi2013/MitoZ/version_2.3/README.md

-# Tip for who are new to Github
+# Tips for newcomers to Github
 **when you meet a problem, you can search https://github.com/linzhi2013/MitoZ/issues to check whether similar questions have been raised by other users.
 And possibly these questions have been addressed already.**

 **If no related issues and answers are found, then please raise a new issue.
-If there are sensitive data and you would like to send me emails so we can check it in more details, PLEASE ALSO raise a new issue FIRSTLY, and finally UPLOAD corresponding anwsers (in English would be best) to this issue**, so that the same question won't be asked multiple times.
+If there are sensitive data and you would like to send me emails so we can check it in more details, PLEASE ALSO raise a NEW issue FIRSTLY, and finally UPLOAD corresponding anwsers (in English would be best) to this issue**, so that the same question won't be asked multiple times.
+Otherwise, I wuold hesitate to reply your email because I probably have to answer the same questions mutlipel times later.
 Thanks!

 Besides,
 1. please **use a more specific title** for your issue, which can help others quickly understand your questions.